lxd666/DA-myA2/README.md

 # Domain-Adaptation-LRCDR

-Due to the large amount of data, we had to upload the data separately.
-Please run the following program before running any program to organize the data into the required format.
+Due to the large amount of data, we had to upload the data separately.  we recommend that you run './LRCDR/demo_LRCDR_AAL116.m' first, which will organize and save the data first to facilitate you to run other programs.
+Or when running the program for the first time, please run the following program first to organize the data into the required format.

 cd('./data/');
 load('Data_AAL116_1_3sites.mat');